google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/payment-request-ux-considerations.md

 common responses ranged from the form being difficult to read, difficult to understand or was way too long.

-To solve these challenges the Payments Request API creates a simpler flow.
+To solve these challenges the Payment Request API creates a simpler flow.
 The API will pre-populate payment details for the user allowing users to buy items with a simple tap or click.

-One way to think about the Payments Request API is that it is essentially a way for a browser to manage a user's payment methods, making it easier to make payments on the web.
+One way to think about the Payment Request API is that it is essentially a way for a browser to manage a user's payment methods, making it easier to make payments on the web.

 ## The two view states
-In the Chrome UI, the Payments Request API has two states: the <em>'receipt'</em> view and the edit view.
+In the Chrome UI, the Payment Request API has two states: the <em>'receipt'</em> view and the edit view.
 The
 <em>'receipt'</em> view (shown at left, below) partially obscuring the
 merchant's site.
 This allows the user to take a quick glance at their